Restriction content priority

 Image - Individual term (tag, category) content restriction options.

-Then if the post, which hasn't individual restriction option is assigned to a restricted term - then we use this term's restriction options.
+Then if the post, which doesn't have an individual restriction option is assigned to a restricted term - then we use this term's restriction options.

-3) A whole site* may be restricted by the setting "Global Site Access".
-This is the third priority.
+A whole site* can be restricted by the setting "Global Site Access," which is the third priority.

-Notice: Pages Login, Registration, Password Reset can not be restricted.
+Notice: Pages Login, Registration, and Password Reset can not be restricted.
 These pages are the exception.

 The homepage can be restricted by the common option "Allow Homepage to be accessible"

-or individual option "Can view default homepage?" for every role.
+or the individual option "Can view default homepage?" for each user role.

-4) Categories pages have the next priority (only default WP Posts Category) by this option
+Category pages have the next priority (only default WP Posts Category) by this option.

-5) Other pages in the last restriction priority use the "Exclude the following URLs" option
+Other pages in the last restriction priority use the "Exclude the following URLs" option.